Erik Hansen (architect)

 uncle Jeppe in the villa behind the bishop's palace in Ribe in southwest Jutland.
-As a maths student from Ribe Cathedral School and timber apprentice from the city technical school, he joined the University of Copenhagen to study mathematics, physics and chemistry.
-He also completed the preparatory examination in philosophy course.
-He quickly realized that he should follow the footsteps of his father and become an architect.
+He studied mathematics at the Ribe Cathedral School and apprenticed in timber at the city technical school.
+He attended the University of Copenhagen to study mathematics, physics, and chemistry.
+He also completed the preparatory examination in philosophy course, before deciding to follow in his father's footsteps and pursue architecture.

-After one year he changed to School of Architecture, Royal Danish Academy of Fine Arts in Copenhagen, where he studied in Buildings and architectural history at Professor Mogens Koch's department where his artisanal interest and knowledge in carpentry was relevant.
+After one year he changed to the School of Architecture, Royal Danish Academy of Fine Arts in Copenhagen, where he studied in Buildings and architectural history at Professor Mogens Koch's department where his artisanal interest and knowledge in carpentry was relevant.
 Architect Otto von Sprechelsen was one of Erik's best friends.
 Throughout his working life, Erik undertook the survey and documentation of building culture and monuments with careful measurements; the aim was to understand the monument and its construction technology, building and organizational factors underlying.
 His role model in this artisanal approach to conservation work was the Danish architect-archaeologist Ejnar Dyggve.

-Erik Hansen "sterile" surveying and his incomprehensible stringent lines in ink, which in all their simplicity, contained the necessary information for an understanding of the present monuments structural state formed school not only in Denmark but in many other countries where he was sent on mission by UNESCO to Afghanistan and Cambodia.
+Erik Hansen's surveying style, described by some as "sterile", and his use of stringent ink lines, contained the necessary information for an understanding of a monument's structural state.
+This approach influenced architectural education not only in Denmark but in many other countries where he was sent on mission by UNESCO, including to Afghanistan and Cambodia.
 Erik Hansen's international students in the Royal Danish Academy of Fine Arts, School of Architecture were from Afghanistan, Cambodia, Ethiopia, Ghana, Greece, Mexico and other Scandinavian countries.

 His stay in Greece was one of the more durable and linked to Apollo's sanctuary in Delphi.
 A few times he stayed there for several years, other times he visited the site every six months.
 The first major work of the Ecole Francaise d'Athènes was examining Siphniernes famous Treasury in Delphi in the years 1955-1965, a large-scale topographic atlas of the sanctuary, which was completed in 1968, and finally his outstanding research in Apollo's Temple and its reconstruction after a landslide in 373 [BC].
 His unusually precise measurements of each stone after another, in conjunction with construction contracts with named contractors was carved in stone, was released in French school big series Fouilles the Delphes, in three much attractive Volumes in 2010.